 Using email is vital for marketers looking to drive engagement and conversions, survey finds.

 B2B marketers shouldn’t underestimate the power of email.
-A global survey of B2B marketers has found that email is the most effective demand generation channel for both early stage engagement and
+A global survey of B2B marketers has found that email is the most effective demand generation channel for both early stage engagement and driving conversions.

-, commissioned and published by US-based website Demand Gen Report, showed that B2B marketers still rely on multiple channels to drive leads.
+The survey, commissioned and published by US-based website Demand Gen Report, showed that B2B marketers still rely on multiple channels to drive leads.
 Two in three respondents said they use email to push leads into the pipeline, followed by their website (60 per cent) and search (50 per cent).